Approximate Newton Methods: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a framework to analyze the local convergence properties of second order methods including stochastic and deterministic versions.
+In this paper, we have proposed a framework to analyze both local and global convergence properties of second order methods including stochastic and deterministic versions.
 This framework reveals some important convergence properties of the subsampled Newton method and sketch Newton method, which are unknown before.
-The most important thing is our analysis lay the theoretical foundation of several important stochastic second order methods.
+The most important thing is in that our analysis lays the theoretical foundation of several important stochastic second order methods.

 We believe that this framework might also provide some useful insights for developing new subsampled Newton-type algorithms.
 We would like to address this issue in future.